5 Ways To Reverse A Fatty Liver

 Luckily fatty liver is reversible.
 Here are 5 ways to achieve this:

 Poor diet is the leading cause of fatty liver disease.
 The biggest offenders are sugar and foods made of white flour; they need to be avoided completely.
-However, a high intake of carbohydrate rich foods in general can promote fatty liver, as the liver converts carbohydrate into fat.
+However, a high intake of carbohydrate rich foods in general can promote fatty liver, as the liver converts excess carbohydrate into fat.
 Foods that need to be restricted include bread, pasta, rice, breakfast cereals, potatoes and any food made of flour.
-See our books Can’t Lose Weight?
-Unlock the Secrets that Keep you Fat or Diabetes Type 2 – You can Reverse it Naturally for a low carbohydrate eating plan.
+See our syndrome X book or Diabetes Type 2 - You can Reverse it Naturally for a low carbohydrate eating plan.

 Excess alcohol consumption is the second biggest cause of fatty liver.
 Alcohol can cause inflammation and damage to liver cells, resulting in fatty infiltration.
 People with a fatty liver should limit alcohol consumption to one drink per day, with at least two alcohol free days per week.

 Raw vegetables and fruits are the most powerful liver healing foods.
 These raw foods help to cleanse and repair the liver filter, so that it can trap and remove more fat and toxins from the bloodstream.
-Eat an abundance of vegetables (cooked and raw salads) and fresh fruits.
+Eat an abundance of vegetables (cooked and raw salads).
+Fruit is healthy for most people, but if you have high blood sugar or insulin resistance, it's best to limit fruit to 2 servings per day.
 Protein is important because it helps to keep the blood sugar level stable, helps with weight loss from the abdomen and reduces hunger and cravings.
 Protein should be consumed with each meal.
-Good sources of protein include eggs, poultry, seafood, meat, nuts, seeds, legumes and dairy products.
+Good sources of protein include eggs, poultry, seafood, meat, nuts, seeds, whey protein powder, legumes and dairy products.

-Most vegetable oil and margarine can worsen a fatty liver.
-Healthy fats to include more of in your diet are found in olive oil, oily fish, flaxseeds and raw nuts and seeds.
+Most vegetable oil and margarines can worsen a fatty liver.
+Healthy fats to include more of in your diet are found in olive oil, oily fish, flaxseeds, coconut oil and raw nuts and seeds.

 Raw juices are an excellent source of highly concentrated vitamins, minerals and antioxidants.
 Your juice should be comprised of 80 to 100 percent vegetables, with the remainder comprised of fruit.
 Do not drink fruit juice; it is too high in carbohydrate and calories.
 Our book Raw Juices can Save your Life contains numerous raw juice recipes.